MihaiAC/strawberry-job-board-api/GraphQL sqla app/General notes.md

 This query parsing is complicated by the fact that you have to somehow map every Strawberry type's relevant fields to their corresponding SQL class (e.g: job -> Job, jobs -> Job, applications -> Application and so on...) and also you'd have to call the appropriate "joinedload" afterwards (again, converting to the appropriate SQLAlchemy class field from a string you extract from info.selected_fields).
 The solution I came up with was extremely flaky and would break on any field/class rename and would have also been annoying to test.

+What if you add an auth model on top of this?

 I also found **[strawberry-sqlalchemy](https://github.com/strawberry-graphql/strawberry-sqlalchemy)**, but it doesn't seem to offer the freedom you need.

 Since this is a toy example I'll just limit the query depth to 1 and use "joinedload" naively.